alexw9988/suomi_fire/README.md

 Besides the plotted images, a GeoJSON file will be exported to the desired output path `OUTPUT_FP` including all detected fire regions as Polygon Features.

 ## Possible next steps
-* Tune filter steps and settings
+* (Auto-)tune filter steps and settings
+* Somehow differentiate night/day or ascending/descending captures
 * Classify fires by size or intensity
 * Improve Polygon creation to avoid "jagged" edges
+* Add docstrings